In Greek, the word arthritis means "disease of the joints". [25]

 Make sure to read on!

-On the other hand, some research shows that their benefits can wear off after several months of daily use.
+However, other research shows that tart cherry benefits can wear off after several months of daily consumption, showing us that results can vary between people and studies.

 Other studies found little to no reduction in arthritis symptoms from consuming tart cherries compared to a placebo.
 [1, 2, 3]